d-krupke/cpsat-primer/README.md

 > For those not familiar with Gurobi or MIPs: With Mixed Integer Programming we can adapt the model during the solution
 > process via callbacks which allows us to solve problems with many(!) constraints by only adding them lazily.
 This is currently
 > the biggest shortcoming of CP-SAT for me.
 Sometimes you can still do dynamic model building with only little overhead
-> by feeding information of previous itertions into the model.
+> feeding information of previous iterations into the model

 For adding a solution callback, we have to inherit from a base class.
 The documentation of the base class and the available operations can be found in